South Pacific Islander and Australian Reflections on 'Blackbirding'

 MONDAY 30 APRIL - FRIDAY 18 MAY 2018

 Exhibition dates: Monday 30 April - Friday 18 May

-The Hawke Centre exhibition will also reflect on the contributions of those Island workers to the economy and infrastructure, the experience of descendants of Island workers who stayed in this country - the Australian South Sea Islanders (ASSIs) - and the experiences of seasonal workers in Australia today.
+This Forum will highlight the contribution of Island workers to the economy and infrastructure, the experience of Australian South Sea Islanders since, the experience of descendants of Australian Aboriginals taken back to the Islands as children or wives, and the situation of seasonal Island workers in Australia today.

-Presented by The Bob Hawke Prime Ministerial Centre, The South Pacific Islander Community of South Australia and Helen Stacey with Dr David Bunton
+Presented by The Bob Hawke Prime Ministerial Centre, The Pacific Islands Council of South Australia and Helen Stacey with Dr David Bunton

 While the views presented by speakers within the Hawke Centre public program are their own and are not necessarily those of either the University of South Australia or The Hawke Centre, they are presented in the interest of open debate and discussion in the community and reflect our themes of: Strengthening our Democracy - Valuing our Diversity - and Building our Future.